diogoff/plasma-tomography/README.md

 # A Deep Neural Network for Plasma Tomography

+### Requirements

+- CUDA 8.0 or later

+- cuDNN 6.0 or later

+- TensorFlow 1.4 or later

+- Keras 2.1 or later

 ### Instructions

 - Run `python get_data.py` to get all the available tomographic reconstructions from bolometer data.